 Within permissible limits it might be said that STP is introduced within the LAN to prevent complications and network related problems caused by the way a switch functions.
 The flaw does not lie with how a switch works, it lies with the repercussions and manifestations of traffic because of it.
 Now let us run through some of the major issues encountered within a LAN.

-Problems with Switches & Redundant Links
+Switches & Redundant Links Challenges

 Just like our lives, LANs becomes big and complicated and cater to a huge number of devices.
 To provide interconnectivity and redundancy, sometimes switches are connected between themselves to ensure data streams are always maintained between network hosts.
 In an ideal world, a simple network would only have a router, a switch, and ‘n’ number of hosts connected to that switch, depending on how big the switch is.
 But just like Utopia, this ideal world doesn’t exist and networks have multiple switches, and sometimes these switches have interconnections.
 It’s done to provide redundant paths to various parts of the network to which these switches provide connectivity.